irfanbukharee/calculator/README.md

 # calculator
-A simple calculator created by using HTML, CSS and JavaScript
+A simple calculator developed by using HTML, CSS and JavaScript